Originally contributed by Eun Rockwell. Last updated May 2023.

-LinkedIn is a social platform like Facebook, Twitter, and the likes, but unlike these other platforms, it is for professionals.
+LinkedIn is a social platform like Facebook, Twitter, Instagram, and the like, but unlike these other platforms, it is focussed on business.
 It is a networking platform for professionals to connect, learn, and share knowledge.
-It is designed to allow people to create business connections, find jobs, and share their experiences.
+It is designed to allow people to create business connections, find jobs, share their experiences, and learn from experts.

 Although it focuses on professionals, this platform works similarly to the popular social platform Facebook.
 It uses the same principles of connecting to friends, posting updates, liking and sharing content, and messaging each other.